 - Build a well-rounded professional CV.
 Volunteering, societies, sports teams, placements and a course rep all look great to employers.

 - Write an appealing cover letter to set you apart in the application process.

 - Use the Careers Portal Moodle pages for lots of information on job hunting applications, CVs and interviews.

-- Book a mock job interview with a Careers Consultant, via: Careers Portal
+- Book a mock job interview with a Careers Consultant, via: Careers and Jobs Board.